sorenbn/SBN-Tools/README.md

-# sbn-tools
+# SBN Tools
-A collection of handy unity tools
+A collection of handy unity tools which are very useful in almost any project.

 # Installation
 Simply open the package manager inside unity, click the 'plus' icon in upper left corner and hit 'Add package from git URL'.
 Use the url: https://github.com/sorenbn/sbn-tools.git

+# Features

 ### Command System
 A simple command pattern implementation.